Sivaiah1921/hacker-news/README.md

-# Getting Started with Create React App
+# Getting Started with React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting Started with Storybook App

+With the use of Storybook we can preview of this application template

 ## Available Scripts